VinodhGangadharan/CashFlow-FrontEnd/README.md

 ### Add Expense:

 * Add expense details by selecting category (Expense/Recurring Expense).
-* Expense - If budget is set, the budget limit and amount spent will be displayed
+* "Expense" - If budget is set, the budget limit and amount spent will be displayed
-* Recurring Expense - If Recurring expense is set, the values will be autopopulated.
+* "Recurring Expense" - If Recurring expense is already set, those values will be autopopulated.
 * Transactions details can be exported to csv file

 ![Expense-budget](https://github.com/user-attachments/assets/749ccdf9-bdd6-448c-bf6c-ba0f2b6ed8bb)